Doctor insights on:

 How Long Does A Broken Fibula Take To Heal

 6 wks w/ proper care: Most fractures take approximately 6 weeks to heal assuming proper care.
 Although a non-weight bearing bone, fibula fractures can be painful with certain motions; be sure to get it properly evaluated and treated.
 See your doctor (family doctor, internist or orthopedic surgeon) for best results. ...Read more

 8 to 12 weeks: A standard fractured bone that is in place without major displacement takes 8 to 12 weeks to heal in a healthy person with proper immobilization.
 Smoking, diabetes, osteoporosis, and other chronic conditions can prolong or delay this healing.
 Premature mobilization or weight bearing on the extremity could also cause delayed or non healing. ...Read more

-If you don't wear a cast or a boot for a broken fibula and tibia what will happen because I take my boot off a lot.?
+If you don't wear a cast or a boot for a broken fibula and tibia what will happen because i take my boot off a lot.?

-How long until I can walk again after surgery from a broken fibula?
+How long until i can walk again after surgery from a broken fibula?
 I am already toe touch walking with the crutches.

 I would like to know how long is surgery for orif for a right broken fibula, it is the lower part of the fibula close to the ankle?

 Hour or less: If you have a fractured fibula the average time would be about an hour or less (typically 30-40 minutes).
 I don't really focus on the length but quality of care done.
 Obviously if your surgeon takes more than a couple hours that is a bit too long as greatly increases risk of infection and lengthens tourniquet time which can cause other issues. ...Read more

 Doctor says I'll be out with a broken fibula for 6 weeks.
 What can I do for it

 Not likely: It is going to take at least 6-8 weeks to heal, check with your doctor and see if he would allow you to play in a boot. ...Read more

 Hello, I have had a broken fibula since Jan 5th.
 Was clean fracture by ankle...how long until I can start jogging 3 miles again?
 Thank you

 Surgery?
 Should this be properly aligned.
-Broken fibula 2 places !
-Broken fibula, mid lower section top break, still in alignment but fracture.
+Broken fibula 2 places ! broken fibula, mid lower section top break, still in alignment but fracture.
 Lower break separated and off to the side not in alignment but.
 Back of heal and ankle burning.
 I have a splint

-Without: Without seeing the images, it is difficult to know how much of the fibula is broken and how displaced it really is.
+Without seeing the images, it is difficult to know how much of the fibula is broken and how displaced it really is.
 The symptoms you're having sound like part of the peroneal nerve is irritated--either from swelling or from the fracture.
 Most of these injuries are stretch or bruising injuries, called neurapraxias, that resolve with time, usually about 3 months.
 Occasionally, a nerve can be severed, but usually there is muscle weakness to show the more severe injury.

 Broken bones: Can definately cause pain.Get a more detailed answer ›

 Yes.: In most fibular fractures, healing should occur in abut 6 weeks.
 If the fracture is displaced a significant to a significant degree, then surgery may be indicated.
 Also, it may be a delayed union, or non-union, depending on the exact circumstances.
 An orthopedic surgeon, should be able to counsel you regarding this. ...Read more

 So that it: Doesn't get worse......Get a more detailed answer ›